karltm/imldiff/README.md

 Here I host code and notebooks I'm using in my master's thesis to explain differences between machine learning classifiers using SHAP values.
 Mainly I'm using the python package [shap](https://github.com/slundberg/shap) and scikit-learn.

 NOTE: It's still work-in-progress.
 Currently only the following notebooks make use of the most recent version of the difference classifiers, other notebooks use a slightly different approach that will be updated soon.
+Furthermore there are no notebooks yet to demonstrate the concept for non-binary base classifiers.

 - [synthetic/2d_horizontally_separable/moved_decision_rule](https://github.com/MasterKarl/imldiff/tree/main/imldiff/notebooks/synthetic/2d_horizontally_separable/moved_decision_rule)